There are many advantages to using micro celery in the kitchen.

 In the tutorial below, the elapsed time is 32-days.
 However, there is good news too.

-You can continue to grow micro celery for a long time after it's mature.
+You can continue to grow micro celery in the tray long after 30 days.
 Also, celery microgreens will re-grow as long as they're not harvested too short.

 How to Grow Micro Celery